playbook3d/pickford-workflows/README.md

 ## CogVideoX 3D to Video Segmented

 This workflow takes 4 segmented mask prompts, a scene prompt, and render passes captured from Unity and outputs a rendered video using an SDXL reference image.
 To run this workflow via Unity SDK, select the workflow named `pickford_cogvideox_3D2video_segmented`.

+## CogVideoX AnimateDiff 3D to Video Segmented

+This workflow takes 4 segmented mask prompts, a scene prompt, and render passes captured from Unity and outputs a rendered video using an SDXL reference image and SDXL AnimateDiff.
+To run this workflow via Unity SDK, select the workflow named `pickford_cogvideox_animatediff_3D2video_segmented`.